jrlasak/databricks_data_engineer_associate_cert_prep/README.md

 The lab covers the entire data engineering lifecycle, including:

-- Ingesting raw data from various sources using Auto Loader.
+- Ingesting raw data from various sources using Auto Loader and COPY INTO.
 - Implementing the Medallion Architecture (Bronze, Silver, Gold layers).
-- Performing data transformations and quality checks with Delta Live Tables.
+- Performing data transformations, quality checks, and implementing SCD Type 2.
-- Orchestrating workflows with Databricks Jobs.
+- Orchestrating workflows with Databricks Jobs and multi-task dependencies.
-- Managing data governance using Unity Catalog.
+- Managing data governance using Unity Catalog with role-based access control.

 ## How It Prepares You for the Exam